 At Dick, Kerr & Co, a Preston-based locomotive and tramcar producer that had transformed to munitions manufacturing at the outbreak of war, the lady people showed a selected aptitude for the game.
 Watching from a window above the backyard wherein they performed, workplace worker Alfred Frankland noticed their skills and set about forming a crew.

-Led on the pitch through founding player Grace Hibbert and under Frankland’s management, they soon drew tremendous crowds to peer their games.
+Led on the pitch through founding player Grace Hibbert, and under Frankland’s management, they soon drew tremendous crowds to peer their games.
 Known as Dick, Kerr’s Ladies, they beat rival factory Arundel Coulthard 4–zero on Christmas Day 1917, with 10,000 watching at Preston North End’s Deepdale stadium.

-The group’s reputation grew swiftly, and that they enjoyed enough sturdiness to dispel any suggestions of being a novelty.
+The group’s reputation grew swiftly, and they enjoyed enough sturdiness to dispel any suggestions of being a novelty.
 Over the following years, Dick, Kerr’s Ladies, performed numerous friendly suits to raise money for the National Association of Discharged and Disabled Soldiers and Sailors, triumphing the general public of their encounters.

 The high-quality Lily Parr